-This is a simple recipe with great flavor and good moistness that delivers.
+This is a simple recipe with great flavor and good moistness (thanks also to the sour cream) that delivers.

 A well-rounded type of chocolate cake that comes together easily since it uses oil instead of the classic butter, so it's quick to make.

 - Coffee: I strongly encourage you to use prepared coffee.
 The cake will be richer, with a deeper chocolate flavor.
-But water works too.
-Just make sure it's very, very hot so it can melt the chocolate pieces.
+But water works, too.
+Just make sure it's very hot to melt the chocolate pieces and 'bloom' the cocoa powder, intensifying the flavor.

 - Oil: I like sunflower, but coconut, canola, or even olive oil work.